pizlonator/fil-c-website/source/optfil.md

 # `/opt/fil`

-My favorite way to [install Fil-C is the `/opt/fil` distribution](install_optfil.html), which places a Fil-C slice into the `/opt/filc` prefix.
-In this world:
+My favorite way to [install Fil-C is the `/opt/fil` distribution](install_optfil.html), which places a Fil-C slice into the `/opt/filc` prefix. **This includes a memory-safe OpenSSH client and server** as well as many other useful programs compiled with Fil-C. In this world:

 - The compiler is `/opt/fil/bin/filcc` and `/opt/fil/bin/fil++`.